 Wix is definitely easier to build a beautiful website with.
 Shopify comes with a learning curve whereas Wix doesn’t really.
 There is a built-in builder on Shopify but most of the building functionality depends on what theme you are using.

-There are ten free themes on Shopify that can truly make a beautiful website.
+As for free themes, currently you can choose betweeen ten of those on Shopify that can truly make a beautiful website.
 Our favorite one to use is Brooklyn, best for medium-sized apparel stores, but each one is suited for specific types of stores.
-One specializes in edge-to-edge photography, one is great for crowdfunding, and one focuses on being easy to navigate.
+One is perfect for a photography portfolio website, the other for crowdfunding projects, and one simply boasts with great and straightforward navigation.

-If you want more functionality there are thousands of themes to buy for Shopify.
+For increased functionality, you get a wide variety (measured in thousands) of premium themes available.
 There are a whole bunch of developers that create themes for hosting services like Shopify, WordPress, and BigCommerce.
-The best ones come with great knowledge bases and large communities themselves to help you along on your designs.
+The best among them offer vast know-how bases and extremely helpful communities to guide you on your path.